 Only Netskope gives you granular visibility and control over all or your cloud services.
 Rather than take a coarse-grained approach by blocking services, set your security policies based on identity,service, activity, and data.
 Choose from actions such as block, alert, bypass, encrypt, quarantine, and coach for policy enforcement.

 In this demo video, you’ll see an example of how Netskope’s architectural advantage provides you with complete visibility and control of cloud service usage – whether your users are accessing a cloud service from a browser, sync client, mobile app, or even an ecosystem service sharing data with one of your sanctioned cloud services.

-Cloud services are designed for anytime, anywhere access, and your users love their mobile devices.
-So it’s not surprising that more than half of all cloud usage comes from beyond the corporate network, often from a mobile device.
+The cloud and web are designed for anytime, anywhere access, and your users love their mobile devices.
+So it’s not surprising that more than half of all cloud and web usage comes from beyond the corporate network, often from a mobile device.
 Comprehensive cloud security requires visibility and control of your remote and mobile users, across all of the devices they use.